eclipse-platform/eclipse.platform.releng.aggregator/README.md

 Integration builds
 ------------------

-The integrations (nightly) build jobs are hosted on Jenkins instance https://ci.eclipse.org/releng/job/Builds/.
+The integrations (nightly) build jobs are hosted on Jenkins instance https://ci.eclipse.org/releng/job/builds/.

 The job with the highest release number is the one that builds nightly SDK build, like `I-build-4.41` job for 4.41 SDK.

 - The build artifacts and test results are accessible at https://download.eclipse.org/eclipse/downloads/
-- If the tests fail to start, test jobs for each platform can be found at https://ci.eclipse.org/releng/job/AutomatedTests/
+- If the tests fail to start, test jobs for each platform can be found at https://ci.eclipse.org/releng/job/automated-tests
-- If the build is successful but relevant functionality is severely broken and the build shouldn't be used, the build can be marked as *unstable* using the [Mark Build](https://ci.eclipse.org/releng/job/Builds/job/markBuild) job.
+- If the build is successful but relevant functionality is severely broken and the build shouldn't be used, the build can be marked as *unstable* using the [Mark build](https://ci.eclipse.org/releng/job/builds/job/mark-build) job.
-- Daily Maven snapshots are provided by the [Deploy To Maven](https://ci.eclipse.org/releng/job/Releng/job/deployToMaven) job and are available at https://repo.eclipse.org/content/repositories/eclipse-snapshots/
+- Daily Maven snapshots are provided by the [Deploy to Maven repository](https://ci.eclipse.org/releng/job/releng/job/deploy-maven) job and are available at https://repo.eclipse.org/content/repositories/eclipse-snapshots/

 The [Eclipse RelEng and build calendar](https://download.eclipse.org/eclipse/downloads/#releng-calendar) provides an overview of all scheduled builds and release related events.